 Certificate│9 Credits│Fond du Lac Campus, Online

-The Emergency Dispatch program at Moraine Park is designed to provide students with a strong foundation in the skills, technology, and protocols necessary to succeed in this critical field.
-With a combination of instructional sessions and hands-on experiences, students are supported by professional dispatchers and simulation software to master the abilities essential for success.
-This program offers an inspiring path to fulfilling careers in emergency dispatch operations.
+The Emergency Dispatch program at Moraine Park provides students with a strong foundation of skills, technology, and protocols necessary to succeed in this critical career field.
+With both instructional sessions and hands-on experiences, students learn from industry-professional dispatchers and simulation software to master the abilities essential for success.
+This program offers a pathway to a fulfilling career in emergency dispatch operations.

 What You’ll Learn

-Acquiring transferable skills like stress management, self-care, and communication strategies can make all the difference for those starting out in Criminal Justice.
-These skills are absolutely essential.
 With our Emergency Dispatch Certificate, there’s no limit to how far you can go.
-It’s the perfect foundation for advancing your education and career, culminating in an associate degree.
+It’s the perfect foundation for advancing your education and career, paving the way for an associate degree.